AgataMaria/CSNotes-missed-semester/CSNotes-L2.md

 so this reads if error from previous command is not equal zero (if there _is_ an error... otherwise command would print 0) then _do sth_

 ## shell tools - good to know

 ### beyond bash
 You can write scripts in a lot of different languages - eg. python
 \- in python you need to `import sys` as python does not interact with system by default
 \- to grab cmd arg in python use `argv[number]` ($number in bash)

-\- to run a scrip in python from shell you have two options:
+\- to run a script in python from shell you have two options:
 	1. `python [path]` to use python and parse 'path' as an argument
 	2. add `#!use/bin/env python` to find 'python' in 'env'

 ### shellcheck - bash
 `shellcheck [path]` let's you check your script - it gives warnings and advisories for best practices